TetsuyaOdaka/texture-synthesis-portilla-simoncelli/README.md

-# Texture Sysnthesis by Portila and Simoncelli : python3 implementation
+# Texture Sysnthesis by Portila and Simoncelli

 Python3 implementation of Polltila and Simoncelli(2000)'s texture synthesis.